Fiery Habanero Mustard

 SEASON

-Habanero peppers are available in farmer’s markets in late summer, but with frozen peppers you can make this mustard year-round.
+Habanero peppers are available in farmer’s markets in late Summer through Fall, but with frozen peppers you can make this mustard year-round.

 It’s really easy; far easier than making jam, actually.
 You’ll be amazed.
 And think of all the great Indian-spiced mustards you can try!